greenglobal/ppsloop/README.md

 - Include CSS and JS files (see [CDN links](#cdns))
 - Insert `<PPSWidget></PPSWidget>` to right place on the web page
-- Call PPWS.start() method to start rendering the items

 Example: